Robert Wagner: Death of Natalie Wood

-On November 29, 1981, Wood died under mysterious circumstances near, within a mile from, or on the yacht Splendour while it was moored near the isthmus of Santa Catalina Island.
-Wood had been on board the Splendour along with Wagner, Christopher Walken, who was co-starring with her in the motion picture Brainstorm (1983) and Dennis Davern, the Splendour's captain.
-It has never been explained why Walken's wife Georgianne was not present on the trip.
-According to Wagner, Wood was not there when he went to bed, and, according to his spokesman, he thought Wood had taken off on a small inflatable boat by herself, as she had done before.
-Wood's body was found about a mile away from the yacht, while the inflatable boat was found beached nearby.
-The autopsy report revealed that Wood had 39 fresh bruises on her body, including an abrasion on her left cheek.
+On November 29, 1981, Wood died under mysterious circumstances on or near the 55-foot yacht Splendour while moored near the Isthmus of Catalina Island.
+Wood had been on board the Splendour along with Wagner, Christopher Walken, Wood's co-star in Brainstorm (1983), and Dennis Davern, the Splendour's captain.
+No explanation has been given for the absence of Walken's wife Georgianne.
+According to Wagner, Wood was not on the yacht when he went to bed, and, according to his spokesman, he thought Wood had taken off on a small inflatable boat by herself, as she had done before.
+Wood's body was found about a mile from the yacht, with the inflatable boat beached nearby.
+The autopsy revealed that Wood had 39 fresh bruises on her body, including an abrasion on her left cheek.